BFGriffith/BFGriffith.github.io/README.md

 ### <a name="technical—skills"></a>technical SKILLS:

-* working knowledge of JavaScript / ECMAScript vanilla fundamentals, plus jQuery, Lodash, AngularJS, ReactJS, & Vue.js
+* working knowledge of JavaScript / ECMAScript “vanilla” fundamentals, plus jQuery, Lodash, AngularJS, ReactJS, & Vue.js
 * HTML5 and CSS3+SASS (Syntactically Awesome StyleSheets)
   * can markup any website design, pixel perfect
   * familiar with the ease and convenience of Bootstrap, or similar frameworks, but can markup sites lightweight from scratch